ARS-toscana/DescribeThisDataset/README.md

       -	PathDataset (str): a path that specifies the location/directory of the folder in which dataset of interest is.
       -	NameDataset (str):  name of dateset to be describe.
       -	ExtensionDataset: could be .RData, .csv
-      -	Individiual(bool): TRUE if dataset contains one row for each person
+      -	Individual (bool): TRUE if the dataset contains one row per unit of observation
+      -	ColumnN (string): if Individual is FALSE, this is the name of the column that contains the weight of the row
       -	Cols (str, default=’ALL’): columns in the dataset to be describe.
       -	HeadOfDataset (bool, optional): caption of head of datasets (first 5 rows of dataset)
       -	PathOutputFolder (str, default=’PathDataset/g_describeHTML‘):  name of output folder in which HTLM file is saved.